Truth matters. Ideas matter. Words, and their meanings, matter.

 Which is why the Axis Mundi—the center of life—faith, family, and freedom—cannot exist apart from the God who created it.
 Every conflict and its solution existing worldwide is rooted in the spiritual.

 Bethany previously worked as a communications strategist for four Senators, one Congressman, a New York governor, and several non-profits.
-She earned her MA in Theology from New College at The University of Edinburgh, Scotland, and her BA in Political Science from the University of Maryland.
+She earned her MA in Theology from New College at The University of Edinburgh, Scotland, and her BA in Political Science with honors from the University of Maryland.
 She is a past fellow of the Russell Kirk Center for Cultural Renewal and L’Abri Fellowship.
 She is the First Place Winner of the 2017 Xulon Press Christian Writers Award.